horovod/horovod/docs/adasum_user_guide.rst

 This experiment can be run through the jupyter notebook `adasum_bench.ipynb <adasum_bench.ipynb>`_, with the models being defined in `adasum_small_model.py <adasum_small_model.py>`_.

-On running experiments with different number of workers, we can draw the following conclusions for this simple scenario with plain SGD as the optimizer:
+On running experiments with a different number of workers, we can draw the following conclusions for this simple scenario with plain SGD as the optimizer:

 -   **On the number of steps for convergence:** For the same problem, AdaSum achieves the same accuracy (100% in this case) in lower number of steps as compared to averaging.
 Depending on the complexity of the problem, this reduction can be anywhere up to 50% for less complex square parameter optimization.